-- 1) The student must submit the graduation application to the Office of the Registrar by the application deadline. - 2) Students must pay \$50 graduation fee. - 3) The student must satisfactorily complete a minimum of 123 semester hours of college work. - 4) A student must be in good academic standing at the time of graduation. - 5) Students must maintain a minimum cumulative grade point average of 2.0.
+The student must submit the graduation application to the Office of the Registrar by the application deadline.

+- 1) Students must pay \$50 graduation fee. - 2) The student must satisfactorily complete a minimum of 123 semester hours of college work. - 3) A student must be in good academic standing at the time of graduation. - 4) Students must have a minimum cumulative grade point average of 2.0 at the time of graduation.
 Some majors require a higher minimum grade point average.
-Consult the appropriate department section for specific requirements. - 6) Students must maintain a minimum cumulative grade point average of 2.0 in all course work required for their major.
+Consult the appropriate department section for specific requirements. - 5) Students must have a minimum cumulative grade point average of 2.0 at the time of graduation in all course work required for their major.
 Some majors require a higher minimum major grade point average.
-Consult the appropriate department section for specific requirements.
+Consult the appropriate department section for specific requirements